 The Importance of Independence in SOC* Reporting

-Understanding the importance of utilizing an independent audit firm like Auditwerx can have a big impact on how your organization chooses to meet compliance obligations.
-In certain cases, SOC 2 tools may impact an audit firm’s independence when performing SOC 2 audits.
+Understanding the importance of utilizing an independent firm like Auditwerx can have a big impact on how your organization chooses to meet compliance obligations.
+In certain cases, SOC 2®* tools may impact a firm’s independence when performing SOC 2® assessments.

 How does that affect your organization?
-Let’s break down the importance of independence and maintaining professional standards when it comes to compliance examinations.
+Let’s break down the importance of independence and maintaining professional standards when it comes to compliance assessments.

 AICPA Code of Professional Conduct